ibuybooks/ATP/README.md

 # ⌬ ATP: Archive→Typeset→Preserve

-*Knowledge is the powerhouse of yourself.*
+"*Knowledge is the powerhouse of yourself."*

 An Open-Source Bioenergetic Library.
 Coming Soon.